Mr. Mark Gershburg, Founder- GSI, in an exclusive interview with The New Jeweller Group –

 Millennials have some unique needs such as different designs; Custom designs etc to showcase their own individuality.
 Diamonds play a large part in Jewelry design – so the next generation will have a lot of catching up to do.

 The gems and jewelry sector has a direct impact on job creation and provides maximum jobs to people who come from rural areas.
 India has the oldest craftsmanship and it’s the responsibility of the industry leaders to take forward this lineage and pass it on to the next generation.
 The GSI Knowledge Centre Program consists of tailored made modules for diamond & jewelry manufacturers, corporates, and retailers.
 We offer training in colored stones, pearls and jewelry, personality development, and sales skills.
 GSI quality of education is based on core competencies like transparency, student-friendly, innovation, research-based and skill enhancement, knowledge empowerment, commitment to excellence in markets specific modules and customized and specialized training.

 * Lastly, brief us about some of the educational courses offered by GSI at its centers worldwide?

 - Both Long term and short term programs

 - And a commitment to excellence

 GSI Educational courses will be available currently only for corporates which include diamond and jewelry manufacturers importers and exporters, retailers.
 Modules will be customized specifically as per the corporate need.
-Training will be offered in the subjects of Diamonds, colored stones, pearls, jewelry, personality development and sales skills.
-Long term and short term programs will be offered at a later stage for individuals students.
-GSI Education is “A one stop Destination for Quality Education: with its core qualities being transparency, student friendly, innovative research, skill enhancement, knowledge empowerment, commitment to excellence and market specific modules, customized& specialized training.
+Training will be offered in the subjects of Diamonds, colored stones, pearls, jewelry, personality development, and sales skills.
+Long-term and short-term programs will be offered at a later stage for individual students.
+GSI Education is “A one-stop Destination for Quality Education: with its core qualities being transparency, student-friendly, innovative research, skill enhancement, knowledge empowerment, commitment to excellence and market-specific modules, customized& specialized training.